 As the number and types of connected devices proliferate, market fragmentation and security breaches in the IoT pose significant challenges for developers.
 Hardware-based security is the only way to protect keys from physical attacks and remote extraction attacks, but configuring and configuring each device requires comprehensive security expertise, development time, and cost.
 To address this demand in the mass market, Microchip Technology has introduced the industry's first pre-configured solution that uses ATECC608A secure elements to provide secure key storage for small-, medium- and high-volume device deployments.
 The company's Trust platform for its CryptoAuthentication series enables companies of all sizes to easily implement security authentication.

 With the ability to authenticate to any public or private cloud infrastructure, the company's Trust Platform is also flexible and customizable.
-For customers who want more customization, the program includes the TrustFLEX and TrustCUSTOM platforms.
+For customers who need more customization, the program includes the TrustFLEX and TrustCUSTOM platforms.

-“The uptick in successful attacks on software-based security solutions underscores the need for companies to adopt industry best practices, including isolating private keys in secure elements," said Nuri Dagdeviren, vice president of Microchip's secure products business unit.
-“Microchip's Trust Platform makes hardware-based security simple and cost-effective for companies of all sizes to implement, removing the barriers traditionally associated with configuring and provisioning devices.”
+"Successful attacks on software-based security solutions underscore the need for companies to adopt industry best practices, including isolating private keys in security elements," said Nuri Dagdeviren, vice president of Microchip's security products business unit. "" Microchip's Trust platform enables Companies of all sizes can easily implement hardware-based security and reduce cost-effectiveness, removing the barriers traditionally associated with configuring and configuring equipment. "